nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 ## System Build

-Sysbuild is a higher-level build system that can be used to combine multiple other build systems together.It's ported from [Sysbuild (System build) — Zephyr Project](https://docs.zephyrproject.org/latest/build/sysbuild/index.html#sysbuild-zephyr-application).
+Sysbuild is a higher-level build system that can be used to combine multiple other build systems together.
+It's ported from [Sysbuild (System build) — Zephyr Project](https://docs.zephyrproject.org/latest/build/sysbuild/index.html#sysbuild-zephyr-application).
 For meta build system, it's mainly used for multi-image build.

 ### Sysbuild files

-To include sub projects into building system, you must prepare "sysbuild.cmake" into main application folder.
-Sub projects can be located anywhere, which are imported by "ExternalZephyrProject_Add" command inside sysbuild.cmake.
+To include sub projects into building system, you must prepare `sysbuild.cmake` into main application folder.
+Sub projects can be located anywhere, which are imported by `ExternalZephyrProject_Add` command inside sysbuild.cmake.
 For example:

 ```cmake
 # examples/middleware/multicore/multicore_examples/hello_world/primary/sysbuild.cmake